 Simplifying the various types of venting needed for fireplace inserts

 Fireplace inserts transform masonry built, highly inefficient wood-burning fireplaces into beautiful heat producers for the home.
-There are three types of fireplace inserts – gas, wood and pellet.
-Gas inserts are a good choice if convenience matters, as they operate at the flip of a switch or remote control.
-If you’d prefer to keep heating with wood, or make a change to pellets, a wood or pellet insert will transform your fireplace into a heating powerhouse.
+Quadra-Fire makes three types of fireplace inserts – gas, wood and pellet.
+Gas inserts are a good choice if convenience matters, as they operate at the flip of a switch or tap of a remote control.
+If you’d prefer to keep heating with wood, or make a change to pellets, a wood or pellet insert will transform your drafty, old fireplace into a heating powerhouse.

 To view a larger file click here.